First Mongol invasion of Hungary: Croatia and Dalmatia

-Events surrounding the Mongol invasion invasion of Dalmatia were described by medieval chronicler of Split - Thomas the Archdeacon - who was also a contemporary of these events.
+Events surrounding the Mongol invasion of Dalmatia were described by medieval chronicler of Split - Thomas the Archdeacon - who was also a contemporary of these events.
 Thomas described the atrocities committed by the Tatars against the population of Hungary.
 Thomas claims that after king Béla IV returned from Austria, he spent some time in Zagreb, contemplating what to do next.
-Thomas claims that Béla evacuated his wife and daughters along with remains of St Stephen from Szekezfehervar and send them to the littoral parts of the Kingdom.
-King and his entourage eventually left Zagreb and came to Split.
+Thomas claims that Béla evacuated his wife and daughters along with remains of St Stephen from Szekezfehervar and send them to the littoral parts of his kingdom.
+The king and his entourage eventually left Zagreb and came to Split.
 He demanded its citizens to prepare him a boat, which they couldn't do as fast as he demanded, so Béla took refuge on an island in nearby Trogir where he also placed his court.
-Meanwhile, Mongols went on pursuit after king.
-Thomas claims that Mongols did not manage to kill much of the Slavic population as people took refuge in mountains and forests.
-After massacring prisoners near what is probably Srb, Mongol armies reached Split.
-As Mongols ravaged the town hinterland, citizens of Split prepared ballistic devices on their town walls.
+Meanwhile, the Mongols went on pursuit after the Hungarian king.
+Thomas claims that the Mongols did not manage to kill much of the local Slavic population as people took refuge in mountains and forests.
+After massacring prisoners near what is probably Srb, the Mongol armies reached Split.
+As the Mongols ravaged the town hinterland, citizens of Split prepared ballistic devices on their town walls.

 Klis fortress in the hinterland of Split.

-According to Thomas, Mongols thought that Béla resided in nearby Klis fortress, so they started attacking the fortress, but they could not inflict much damage due to Klis' strategic position on a hilltop.
+According to Thomas, the Mongols thought that Béla resided in nearby Klis fortress, so they started attacking it, but they could not inflict much damage due to Klis' strategic position on a hilltop.
 They therefore dismounted from their horses and climbed the steep rocks on which the fortress was built.
-Defenders hurled rocks on climbing Tatars, kiling several, but the attacks became even fearcer and eventually hand-to-hand combat ensued, and the Mongols started looting the fortress.
+Defenders hurled rocks on climbing Tatars, kiling several, but the attacks became even fiercer and eventually hand-to-hand combat ensued, and the Mongols started looting the fortress.
 The Mongols eventually realized that the Hungarian king was not in Klis, so they aborted their attacks on the fort and went towards Trogir and Split.

-Thomas claims that Mongols reached the coast of Trogir and scouted the town for weakpoints.
+Thomas claims that the Mongols reached the coast of Trogir and scouted the town for weak points.
 Béla meanwhile, evacuated his family on a boat he had rented and observed what would happen next.
 The Mongols issued several threats to Trogir citizens "in a Slavic language", demanding them to hand over the king.
 The guards gave them no response, as ordered by king Béla.

-Thomas claims that Tatars then simply withdrew and spent entire month of March in their camps in Croatia and Dalmatia.
+Thomas claims that the Tatars then simply withdrew and spent the entire month of March in their camps in Croatia and Dalmatia.
 On five or six occasions they came back to these towns, only to return to their camps.
 The Mongol armies eventually withdrew completely.
-Béla sent scouts who confirmed that Mongol armies withdrew completely, so he immediately returned to Hungary proper.
+Béla sent scouts who confirmed that the Mongol armies withdrew completely, so he immediately returned to Hungary proper.
 Béla's queen and his family remained in Klis fortress until September 1249.
 Thomas claims that two of Béla's daughters died there and were put to rest in Cathedral of Saint Domnius in Split.
-In the immediate aftermath of Mongol withdrawal there was also a famine which came as a consequence of the invasion.
+In the immediate aftermath of the Mongol withdrawal there was also a famine which came as a consequence of the invasion.